 “This is a small town.
 Somehow, we all still end up in the same rooms or connected by mutual friends,” she says.
 “I love this, because starting a business is really hard and lonely, and what has made it better has been working alongside peers who are living their dreams and building their companies.
 We give feedback to each other, we share resources, and we really do help each other with no strings attached.”

 That can-do, we’re-in-this-together entrepreneurial spirit is a hallmark of Miami, a booming, sun-kissed city with deep ties to Babson.
 A large number of alumni make their home in the area, and the College’s popular Miami location offers a variety of educational programs, including a Blended Learning MBA.
-The latest installment of Babson Connect Worldwide—the premier entrepreneurship summit and a signature College event—was planned for Miami in February until the pandemic’s omicron surge forced a postponement to a future date.

 In conversations and over emails, Babson alumni in Miami describe why the region is such a great place to start and grow a business.
 They mention the weather, of course, and the stunning surroundings.
 They also discuss the area’s burgeoning tech scene, its cultural amenities, its status as a gateway to Latin America, and its favorable tax policy.
 “It’s very pro-business,” says Ricardo Caporal ’00, president and founder of the Mattoni Group, a private equity real estate company.
 “You put more money in your pocket here as an entrepreneur.”